 Black uniformity isn't bad for an IPS monitor.
 Despite the visible clouding and some backlight bleed, it's much better than the Dell Alienware AW2720HF, which is another 240Hz monitor.

-The 27GN750 has alright out-of-the-box color accuracy.
-Most colors and shades of gray are inaccurate, and the color temperature is warmer than the 6500K target, giving the image a red/yellow tint.
-The gamma does an okay job at following the curve, but most scenes are brighter than they should be.
+The LG 27GN750 has decent accuracy before calibration.
+Most colors and shades of gray are only a bit inaccurate, and the color temperature is very close to the 6500K target.
+Gamma does an okay job at following the curve, but most scenes aren't displayed at their correct peak brightness.

-Excellent color accuracy after calibration.
-There are almost no inaccuracies with most colors and the color temperature is at the target.
+The LG 27GN750-B has remarkable color accuracy after calibration.
+There are almost no inaccuracies with most colors, and the color temperature is at the target.
 However, the gamma isn't perfect and dark scenes aren't as dark as they should be.

 The 27GN750-B has an excellent SDR color gamut.
 It covers nearly all of the sRGB color space used in most content and it has good coverage of the wider Adobe RGB color space, although it might not be enough for professional photo editors.